wilkens-teaching/info3350-f20/README.md

 If you feel unwell in any way, or if you are not cleared through the daily check process, *do not come to your in-person section.*

-#### Attendance
+#### Attendance and late work

 This is a synchronous class of moderate size that will make frequent use of class time to discuss readings and to debate different approaches to academic inquiry.
-For this reason, attendance (virtual and physical, depending on the mode of your section) is required.
+For this reason, **attendance (virtual and physical, depending on the mode of your section) is required**.

+Students in highly displaced time zones and who have received individual permission are excused from attending the synchronous version of the Monday and Wednesday lectures.
+These students should watch the recorded lectures as soon as they are available and post any questions to Campuswire.

 If you need to miss a class meeting, please complete the [absence form](https://forms.gle/dvhW6doyDSeDXp418) *before the meeting in question* and watch the recorded video of the session you missed once it is available on Canvas.
 If you miss section on Friday, a recording may not be available.
 Consult with your section leader for appropriate steps.
 In every case, assigned work remains due at the appointed time.
-Late work will not be accepted except by prior arrangement and in truly exceptional circumstances.

 **Note:** *Participation* is much more important than *attendance*.
 Your grade will not suffer if you make the wise decision to stay home when you might infect others.

+**Late work** is accepted subject to a limit of **five total slip days** for the semester.
+You may submit one assignment up to five days late, or five assignments each one day late, or any other combination that does not exceed five late days in total.
+The slip day policy *does not* apply to the reading responses, which may not be submitted late, since they are tied to in-class activities.

+If you expect to miss a deadline or to be absent for an extended period due to truly exceptional circumstances, contact me as far in advance as possible so that we can discuss potential accommodations.

 #### Harassment and respect